 - Wick away moisture from water and sweat.

 - Not interfere or compliment the fit of your boot.

-Right now I’m using these Eurozone socks and loving them.
+Right now I’m using Eurozone socks, similar to these from OutdoorMaster.
 They’re also manufactured in a compression variety, but I haven’t had a chance to try those yet.
 I’m sure they’d work just as well for the purposes of keeping our feet warm.